-HighSchoolChatter | Shamrocks Blast By LOUISE BURKE
+By LOUISE BURKE

 Here it is the end of the school year, already.
 Usually about this time it is generally said by many, "Why, it seems like no time since the beginning of the year."
-That is probably because there were so many things going on during the is probably because there were so many things going on during the whole year.
-What with plays, sen-ior and otherwise; a school paper; the year book; basketball and other sports and hundred and one other things you most likely can not help spoing mixe this is. not help seeing why this is true.
+That is probably because there were so many things going on during the many things going on during the whole year.
+What with plays, senior and otherwise; a school paper; the year book; basketball and other sports and hundred and one other things you most likely can not help sport below the control of not help seeing why this is true.

 This is just a reminder about the graduation.
 As most of you must know already, it is to be tonight at 8.
-Everyone is welcome to attend the account of the second tonight at 8.
 Everyone is welcome to attend these exercises.
-If you didn't happen to read the article on this subject in last week's Co-operator, then I'll enumerate a few of the main parts of the pro-gram for you.
-The principal speaker is to be Dr. Steinmeyer of Maryland Universit?
-Mr. Braden will present diplomas to the graduates, and the Glee Club and Senior Chorus will render several selections.
+If you didn't happen to read the article on this subject in last week's Cooperator, then I'll enumerate a few of the main parts of the program for you.
+The principal gram for you.
+The principal grant is to be Dr. Stainwayer of gram for you.
+The principal speaker is to be Dr. Steinmeyer of Maryland Universit, Mr. Braden will present diplomas to the graduates, and the Glee Club and Senior Chorus will render several selections.
 If it is at all possible for you to come don't miss it.

 Last Sunday evening a bac-calaureate service was held for the graduating class.
 Rev. W. P. Johnston gave a very interesting sermon on the subject of "Living For the Best."
 The Glee Club, un-For the Best."
-The Glee Club, un-der the direction of Mrs. Helen Trucksess, was on hand to present two selections.
-A quartet, compos-ed of Marion Ball, Anne Child-ress, Jane Stone, and Fay Freid-man, sang "To a Rose."
-The most impressive part of the whole af-fair was the fact that the class wore caps and gowns for the ser-vice.
+The Glee Club, under the direction of Mrs. Helen Trucksess, was on hand to present two selections.
+A quartet, composed of Marion Ball, Anne Childress, Jane Stone, and Fay Freidman, sang "To a Rose."
+The most impressive part of the whole affair was the fact that the class was the fact that the class wore caps and gowns for the service.
 The girls wore white, the boys, blue.
 These will, of course, be worn at graduation also.

 Last week I promised to tell you about the Prom.
 I don't doubt that you have heard plenty about it already, but anyway, here's a little more.
-The auditorium was decor-ated in blue and silver.
+The auditorium was decorated in blue and silver.
 Right in the middle of the the middle of the room was a large silver star, surrounded by blue crepe paper streamers.
 The music was supplied by an eight-piece orchestra, definitely no more than we could we have asked for.
-The grand march was led by Bob The grand march was led by Boo Egli, president of the Senior Class, and his girl, Betty Attick.
-I don't think I ever saw such a pretty combination of color as was dis-played at the time of the grand march by the girls' gowns.
+The grand march was led by Bob Egli, president of the Senior Class, and his girl, Betty Attick.
+I don't think I ever saw such a pretty combination of color as was displayed at the time of the grand march by the girls' gowns.

-march by the girls' gowns.
 Did you happen to come over to hear the concert by the Greenbelt Band last Sunday afternoon?
-If not you don't know what you miss-ed.
+If not you don't know what you missed.
 It was no less than the best ever given by them.
 The only drawback, not from the musical quality, though, was the heat that afternoon.
-The entire band was compelled to don their heavy green uniforms for the purpose of takuniforms for the purpose of tak-ing pictures.
-While on the subject of the band I suppose this is as good a time as any to mention the fact that the band has been invited and has accepted an invitation from the town of Mt.
-Raimer to play a concert at the opening of a new ball park on Sunday, June 14.
+The entire band was compelled to don their heavy green uniforms for the purpose of takuniforms for the purpose of taking pictures.
+While on the subject of the band I suppose this is as fact that the band has been invited and has accepted an invitation from the town of Mt.
+Rainier to play a concert at the opening of a new ball park on Sunday, June 14.
 For the information of all concerned all expenses, transportation, etc., will be paid by the town of Mt.
 Rainier.